gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPreallocatableSplineInterpolator2D.md

 ## Detailed Description

 This class allows an instance of the [**SplineInterpolator2D**](classSplineInterpolator2D.md) class to be instantiated where necessary.
 This allows the memory allocated in the private members of the [**SplineInterpolator2D**](classSplineInterpolator2D.md) to be freed when the object is not in use.
 These objects are: m\_coefs.

+The class is parametrised by multiple template parameters.
+Please note that CTAD will deduce all these template parameters from the Builder and Evaluator passed as constructor arguments.

+**Template parameters:**

+* `Spline2DBuilder` The type of the 2D spline builder.
+* `Spline2DEvaluator` The type of the 2D spline evaluator.
+* `IdxRangeBatched` The type af the index range over which this operator will operate.
+This is necessary to define the internal spline representation.